metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 {{<figure src="mirrord-ghidra-imports.png" alt="mirrord - use ghidra to find imports" height="70%" width="70%">}}

-Finding paths for shared library dependencies can be a bit painful with `find`, so instead I will use [ldd](https://man7.org/linux/man-pages/man1/ldd.1.html) here.
+Finding paths for shared library dependencies can be a bit painful with `find`, so instead, I will use [ldd](https://man7.org/linux/man-pages/man1/ldd.1.html) here.

 ```bash
 bigbear@metalbear:~/mirrord$ which node